 - Doing good does not only encompass working at a non-profit, donating all your money to charity, or helping build houses in developing countries.
 For some people, giving back can be as simple as selling handmade jewelry or assisting clients with creating an authentic brand identity.
-Essentially, you want to feel as if your career is benefiting others by resolving a problem, promoting positivity, or enhancing lives in some capacity.
+Essentially, you want to feel as if your career fulfillment is benefiting others by resolving a problem, promoting positivity, or enhancing lives in some capacity.

 When brainstorming what would be significant to you, don’t hold back.
 What do you habitually help loved ones with?
 What are people usually most grateful to you for?
 When was the last time you brightened someone’s day?
 Consider these questions to get a better understanding of how you’re already making a difference regularly.
-This will help you Dolphin dolphin move forward in ways that feel energizing for both you and the other person.
+This will help you career fulfillment move forward in ways that feel energizing for both you and the other person.

 If you’re not quite sure if you’re meeting both parts of the fulfillment equation, ask yourself these questions:

 - What difference are you making with your work?

 - Do you feel passionate about your company or team’s goals?

 - Do you ever get to see or experience the results of your work?

 - How often do you talk to your teammates, clients, customers, or end users?